 You asked for it, ladies!
 With payments as low as $195/month, Shady Grove Fertility’s new financial package for egg freezing offers a discount, and includes long-term storage to help you afford egg freezing.
-If you thaw and use your eggs early, you’ll receive money back.

 Given the advances made in egg freezing technology, Shady Grove Fertility has seen an 83% growth in their egg freezing program since 2013, and numbers of women choosing this viable option continue to rise.
 The popularity of egg freezing at Shady Grove Fertility is largely contributed to continuous innovation that is increasing success rates; transparent, published success rates; and a variety of affordable financial programs.